edumserrano/webpack-module-federation-with-angular/docs/basics-module-federation.md

 import('mfe1/my-feature-module')
 ```

 Once the `import` function completes we can access whatever is exposed in that webpack module.
-In this example, the remote app is exposing an angular module named `MyFeatureModule` defined in the file `./src/app/my-feature/my-feature.module.ts`.
+In this example, the remote app is exposing an Angular module named `MyFeatureModule` defined in the file `./src/app/my-feature/my-feature.module.ts`.
 This means that we can access it by doing the following:

 ```js
 import('mfe1/my-feature-module').then((m) => m.MyFeatureModule);
 ```

-In this example we loaded an angular module because that is what the remote was exposing but the remote can expose anything, such as simple functions.
+In this example we loaded an Angular module because that is what the remote was exposing but the remote can expose anything, such as simple functions.

 > **Note**
 >
-> You can see all this implemented in an angular app on the [basic-ng16](../basic-ng16/README.md) example.
+> You can see all this implemented in an Angular app on the [basic-ng16](../basic-ng16/README.md) example.
 >